ikill69/angelfairyco/_posts/books.md

 ## My Second children's Book

 My second book that I am planning on publishing and selling as a hard cover is called **“Everyone Likes to Rhyme“** and it’s about 4 kids who like to rhyme.
-I have don all the planning, writing and illustrations for this book.
+I have done all the planning, writing and illustrations for this book.
 I have also helped with the design.

 It is **coming soon** to an Amazon near you.